Skip to Main Content

 Welcome to the Library

-Old Sol might be down to his last 4 billion years but SOLAR will just keep serving your needs.
+Old Sol might be down to his last 4 billion years but the new SOLAR will just keep serving your needs.
 It's like Google, only better.

 The College of St. Scholastica Library